 Hypnotherapy should only be performed by a professional specially trained in clinical hypnosis.
 They should have a license from the state as a healthcare provider, and they should have a certification from a hypnotherapy organization, like the ASCH, to practice this treatment.4 People should be wary of those with limited or suspicious knowledge or training regarding hypnotherapy.

-The cost of hypnotherapy will generally range from $75 to $125 per session, with some specific programs, like those designed to address common goals like smoking cessation, costing $400 or more.7 Like other forms of treatment, hypnotherapy costs vary greatly depending on the location and expertise of the therapist.
+Hypnotherapy cost will generally range from $75 to $125 per session, with some specific programs, like those designed to address common goals like smoking cessation, costing $400 or more.7 Like other forms of treatment, hypnotherapy costs vary greatly depending on the location and expertise of the therapist.

 Key Questions When Considering Hypnotherapy